BrennenJohnston/braille-card-and-cylinder-stl-generator/docs/deployment/DEPLOYMENT_CHECKLIST.md

 4. Deploy and test

 > Note: `wsgi.py` imports `app` from `backend.py` for Vercel serverless.
-> Use `requirements_vercel.txt` for the Install step to reduce footprint.
+> Use `requirements.txt` for the Install step to reduce footprint.
 > Add a `.vercelignore` to exclude build artifacts and large `third_party/` assets; keep `static/liblouis/`.

 #### Environment Variables in Vercel: